-JAFZA Non-resident companies are entitled to do business internationally and may not carry out trade or business within UAE, or any free zone.
+JAFZA Non-resident companies are entitled to do business internationally and may not carry out trade or business within the UAE, or any free zone.

 This includes rent offices or facilities within the territory.
 But they may exceptionally acquire real estate in UAE in designated areas and in government-approved development projects.

-JAFZA Non-resident companies are also allowed to have relationship with residents providing certain professional services such as legal or consulting, and they have access to the banking system and can open corporate bank accounts in UAE.
+JAFZA Non-resident companies are also allowed to have relationships with residents providing certain professional services such as legal or consulting, and they have access to the banking system and can open corporate bank accounts in UAE.

-The banking sector in UAE is considerably solid and capitalized, being the main financial hub of the region, the Dubai International Financial Center, and another sizeable and expanding financial center, the Abu Dhabi Global Market.
+The banking sector in UAE is considered solid and capitalized, being the main financial hub of the region, the Dubai International Financial Center, and another sizeable and expanding financial center, the Abu Dhabi Global Market.

-Offshore companies in JAFZA are generally used to carry out activities such as international trade, overseas consulting and advisement, international professional services, holding company, hold intangible assets, investment and joint investment company, intermediary brokers, overseas property owning, shipping and ship management.
+Offshore companies in JAFZA are generally used to carry out activities such as international trade, overseas consulting and advisement, international professional services, holding company, hold intangible assets, investment, and joint investment company, intermediary brokers, overseas property owning, shipping and ship management.

 Any activity related to banking, insurance, assurance, reinsurance, fund management, collective investment schemes, trust management or trusteeship, is strictly prohibited.

-JAFZA Non-resident entities are fully exempt from all taxes, and only subject to a license fee, which must be renewed annually.
+JAFZA Non-resident entities are fully exempt from all taxes and only subject to a license fee, which must be renewed annually.

 As they are considered non-residents for tax purposes, they cannot benefit from UAE tax treaties.
 However, they are usually authorized to own shares of FZ or local companies, or even establish a branch onshore.

-One of the strengths of incorporating an offshore company in UAE, is that, despite being a tax-free jurisdiction, it has prestigious internationally and good press, especially Dubai.
+One of the strengths of incorporating an offshore company in UAE is that, despite being a tax-free jurisdiction, it has prestigious internationally and good press, especially Dubai.

 Country code – AE

-Legal basis – Although legal code in UAE is based on Sharia and Civil Law, the Jebel Ali Free Zone is based on common law principles.
+Legal basis – Although the legal code in UAE is based on Sharia and Civil Law, the Jebel Ali Free Zone is based on common law principles.

 Legal framework - JAFZA Offshore Companies Regulations